livereload/livereload-site/livereload.com/_articles/browser/extensions.md

 2.0.5: Enabled autoupdating.
 Updated bundled livereload.js (for use with old-style clients like guard-livereload and livereload 1.x).

-2.0.3: Firefox-only update that fixes handling of frames (see [“Cannot find tab for document” support topic](http://help.livereload.com/discussions/problems/97-cannot-find-tab-for-document-error-in-firefox)).
+2.0.3: Firefox-only update that fixes handling of frames

 2.0.2:

 * fixed disconnection on each full page reload (yep very lame);
 * update livereload.js so that extension, snippet and livereload.js version numbers are now reported to the LR server

 2.0.1: fixed support of protocol v6 (i.e. older LR-compatible Ruby gems and older builds of LR2)